CONTENTS 5pg 23K|

 2008Aug11 Made minor terminology changes and updated the whole document.

-Ben Wiens Consulting Inc. Metro Vancouver BC Canada
+Ben Wiens Energy Science Inc. Metro Vancouver BC Canada